clinton-hall/nzbToMedia/README.md

 	Method "manage" will make CouchPotatoServer update the list of managed movies if manager is enabled but renamer is not enabled.
 	In this case your nzb client must extract the files directly to your final movies folder (as configured in CouchPotatoServer manage settings) and Manage must be enabled.

+	delete_failed: Set this to "1" if you want this script to delete all files and folders related to a download that has failed. setting this to "0" will not delete any files. note. this is not given as an option for SickBeard since the failed_fork in SickBeard supports this feature.

-3. If you have added .py to your PATHEXT (in windows) or you have given nzbToCouchPotato.py executable permissions, or you are using the compiled executables you can manually call this process outside of your nzb client for testing your configuration or in case a postprocessing event failed.
+2. If you have added .py to your PATHEXT (in windows) or you have given nzbToCouchPotato.py executable permissions, or you are using the compiled executables you can manually call this process outside of your nzb client for testing your configuration or in case a postprocessing event failed.
-	To do this, execute nzbToCouchPotato.py e.g. via ssl issue the following command:
+	To do this, execute nzbToCouchPotato.py e.g. double-click in Windows or via ssh/shell issue the following command:
    	$ ./nzbToCouchPotato.py when in the directory where nzbToCouchPotato.py is located.

 ### SickBeard